python/typeshed/test_cases/README.md

 ## Regression tests for typeshed

-This directory contains code samples that act as a regression test for the typeshed's stdlib stubs.
+This directory contains code samples that act as a regression test for typeshed's stdlib stubs.

 **This directory should *only* contain test cases for functions and classes which